Suicide terminology: "Committing" suicide

 The lack of clarity in English suicide terminology has been attributed to the connotations of crime, dishonour, and sin that suicide may carry.
-The German term Selbstmord begehen is similar, denoting an act of commission.
 Common language has been described as "[portraying] suicide as a 'crime' to be 'committed' as is, for example, murder."
 This is despite the fact that suicide is largely no longer a crime, and that, as noted suicidologist Samuel Wallace wrote, "all suicide is neither abhorrent nor not; insane or not; selfish or not; rational or not; justifiable or not."

 Canadian suicide prevention activist, P. Bonny Ball, commented that the alleged criminal implications of suicide are a carryover from the Middle Ages when suicide was considered "both illegal and sinful by the laws and religions of the time."
-Sommer-Rotenberg had similarly argued that "the act of self-killing was considered criminal because it was perceived as transgressing the moral authority of God and the righteous feelings of humankind."

 Since "committing suicide" was akin to committing murder or rape, it has been argued that they continue to be linked in some languages.
-However, this common English expression is not universal: "By contrast the French se suicider and the Italian uccidersi are reflexive.
-Likewise in Hebrew: l'hit'abbed, 'to self-destroy,' is something one does to oneself, with no implication of criminality" and translates in meaning most closesly to "suicided".